Andrew W. Kendall, Executive Director

 Kalila graduated with a B.A. in History and German from Williams College.

-As Program Associate at the Kendall Foundation, Francesca supports the management of program strategy and grants administration.
+As Program Assistant at the Kendall Foundation, Francesca supports the management of program strategy and grants administration.
 Francesca also supports research on key issues and trends, including justice and equity in philanthropy.
 Francesca first worked with the foundation as an intern in 2018.
-Francesca also currently works as Program Associate with the University of Rhode Island’s Master Gardener Program, serves as a Grant Reviewer on the Northeast SARE Technical Committee, and provides freelance program support services for Rhode Island nonprofits.
+Francesca also provides freelance program support services for Rhode Island nonprofits.
 Based in Providence, RI, Francesca has experience in the fields of community development, food systems, design and the arts, political campaigns, education, and animal welfare.
 She is a systems thinker, artist, and relationship-builder committed to systems transformation through deep listening, grassroots leadership, antiracism, and the shifting of power to communities.

 Francesca began her undergraduate studies at New York University’s Gallatin School of Individualized Study, and graduated with an A.B. in Urban Studies from Brown University in 2019.